LUDOVIKA UNIVERSITY OF PUBLIC SERVICE

 Department of Physical Education and Combat Sports

-The evolution of physical training was determined by the requirements set out in the regulations of the Ministry of Interior.
-The textbook Healthy lifestyle.
-Developing sports skills by Éva Kissné Ferencz, József Somlai, and Erika Tóthné Kósa provided students with not only the mandatory learning materials but also indispensable information for leading a healthy way of life.
-Every spring, from the beginning of the 2000s, we organise a conference entitled ‘Sport, health, lifestyle’ where the university’s student and staff community can obtain information and gain knowledge about how to develop a health-conscious lifestyle.
-From the beginning of the 1990s, the Department held regular trainings for the sports professionals at the Ministry of Interior, and it developed a physical admission system in cooperation with the University of Physical Education.
+The evolution of physical training was determined by the requirements set out in the regulations of the Ministry of the Interior.
+The textbook Healthy Lifestyle: Developing Sports Skills by Éva Kissné Ferencz, József Somlai, and Erika Tóthné Kósa provided students not only with mandatory learning materials but also with indispensable information for maintaining a healthy lifestyle.
+Every spring since the early 2000s, the Faculty has organised a conference entitled Sport, Health, Lifestyle, providing the university’s students and staff with information and guidance on developing a health-conscious lifestyle.

 Contact Information